Tony Snell: 2010–11 season: Freshman year

 In 2009, ESPN scouting reports called Snell "one of the top sleepers on the West Coast" and a "diamond in the rough".
 Snell committed to play for the New Mexico Lobos on September 15, 2009, and signed in November 2009.

-The 2010-11 Lobo squad was young and inexperienced, led by lone senior Dairese Gary and UCLA transfer Drew Gordon.
-Snell was one of four freshmen playing significant minutes, along with Kendall Williams, Alex Kirk, and Cameron Bairstow, one of the most accomplished recruiting classes in Lobo history.
-The team had a roller-coaster season, starting 10-1 and later winning four straight twice, but also losing four straight and six of nine.
+The 2010–11 Lobo squad was young and inexperienced, led by lone senior Dairese Gary and UCLA transfer Drew Gordon.
+Snell was one of four freshmen playing significant minutes, along with Kendall Williams, Alex Kirk and Cameron Bairstow, one of the most accomplished recruiting classes in Lobo history.
+The team had a roller-coaster season, starting 10–1 and later winning four straight twice, but also losing four straight and six of nine.
 They beat number 3 BYU in Provo late in the season, but lost to the Cougars in the MWC tournament.
 The Lobos received a bid to the 2011 National Invitation Tournament and beat UTEP before losing at Alabama to finish the season 22–13.

 Snell played in all but one game, averaging 4.4 points and two rebounds.
 He scored in double-figures four times and led the team in scoring twice.
 He had a breakout performance with 16 points against then-number 9 BYU, hitting four three-pointers, followed two games later by a season-best 19, with five threes, against Wyoming.
-He started seven games, averaging 8.3 points in his starts, and in one seven-game stretch he averaged 10.3 points a game and shot 17-31 (.548) from three.
+He started seven games, averaging 8.3 points in his starts, and in one seven-game stretch he averaged 10.3 points a game and shot 17 of 31 (.548) from three.
 A sprained ankle late in the season limited his play and cut his production, as he managed just 11 points in the last eight games of the season.